andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/testability-tip-for-swift-developers-parameterize-and-push.md

 Changing multiple things at a time in an experiment clouds the ability to verify that [tweak x] produced [y outcome].
 So a scientist will do his/her best to _control_ the environment by holding as many variables constant as possible, so that he/she can make accurate conclusions about the outcome.

 The same goes for testing software.
-If I'm going to automate a test, I want to set up my &#8220;experiment&#8221; such that I control as much of the system as possible so that I can set up valid expectations and verify results coming from the system under test.
-Note that I'm using the term &#8220;system&#8221; in a very broad sense – it could be referring to an entire app, a single &#8220;object&#8221;, or a function.
+If I'm going to automate a test, I want to set up my "experiment&#8221; such that I control as much of the system as possible so that I can set up valid expectations and verify results coming from the system under test.
+Note that I'm using the term "system&#8221; in a very broad sense – it could be referring to an entire app, a single "object&#8221;, or a function.

 <a name="parameterize-push" class="jump-target"></a>

 ### Parameterize and push

-So where does &#8220;parameterize and push&#8221; come into play?
+So where does "parameterize and push&#8221; come into play?

 Parameterizing sets us up with the ability to provide _inputs_ into the system we're testing.
 Anytime you have an input, you have the ability to supply a value of your choosing.

 Serving as inputs to the system, you can view parameters as entry points for _controls_.
-They're &#8220;controls&#8221; because _we_ decide what those values should be before we pass them off as arguments _to_ those parameters.
+They're "controls&#8221; because _we_ decide what those values should be before we pass them off as arguments _to_ those parameters.
 So long as the system we're testing only gets the data it uses from its inputs (its parameters), we can be guaranteed predictable, controlled outputs on the other end.

 <a name="forms" class="jump-target"></a>